Employment Aggressively Fighting for Our Clients

 Can You be Fired for no Reason in California?

-You can be fired for no reason in California because California is an at-will state, which implies that at any moment of jobs with or without reason an employer can terminate you for any reason.
-This means that if your employer doesn’t like your personality if you run out of work, think you’re lazy or just don’t want staff anymore, they can fire you at any moment.
+You can be fired for no reason in California because California is an at-will state, which implies that at any moment, with or without reason, an employer can terminate you for any reason.
+This means that if your employer doesn’t like your personality, if you run out of work, if your employer thinks you’re lazy or they just don’t want staff anymore, they can fire you at any moment.
 Most employee handbooks contain a disclaimer of at-will employment.
 Most handbooks describe at-will and require an employee to sign an acknowledgment of the company’s at-will status.
 However, for purposes that are illegal under state and federal law, an at-will employee has a right not to be terminated.
 Even though you can be fired for no reason at any time, you still can not be fired for illegal reasons.

 Federal Employment Law Overview